OpenAiTx/OpenAiTx/projects/CherryHQ/cherry-studio/README-en.md

 > 🚧 **Public Beta Notice**
 >
-> The Enterprise Edition is currently in its early public beta stage, and we are actively iterating and optimizing its features.
-We are aware that it may not be perfectly stable yet.
-If you encounter any issues or have valuable suggestions during your trial, we would be very grateful if you could contact us via email to provide feedback.
+> The Enterprise Edition is currently in early public beta, and we are actively iterating and optimizing features.
+We are aware it may not be perfectly stable yet.
+If you encounter any problems or have valuable suggestions during your trial, we would greatly appreciate it if you could contact us via email to provide feedback.

 **🔗 [Cherry Studio Enterprise](https://www.cherry-ai.com/enterprise)**